Uncertainty-Aware Digital Twins: Robust Model Predictive Control using Time-Series Deep Quantile Learning: Illustrative Example

 \section{Illustrative Example}

 We first verify the proposed method using a linear invariant system so that the result can be compared with the tube-based method, which is one of the most widely adopted robust MPC methods.
-The system with exogenous noise on input $\epsilon_k\sim\mathcal{N}(0,0.1^2)$ is formulated as follows:
+This section provides a complete walk-through by introducing the physical system, developing the virtual system, building the virtual-to-physical connection via robust MPC, and result validation and comparison.